gordtulloch/indi-rolloffino/README.md

 Forked from https://github.com/wotalota/indi-rolloffino with many thanks!
 Wotalota's code is a good general purpose starting point whereas mine is for a specific configuration:

+- 8 port relay module
+- Detection of RA and DEC park status of the telescope to ensure they are ON before a Close is allowed

 ## Changes from the original code: